segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 Intercom only allows a total of [120 unique event names](http://docs.intercom.io/Intercom-for-user-analysis/Tracking-User-Events-in-Intercom#events-faqs).
 That means if you are sending Segment more than 120 unique event names, Intercom only accepts the first 120 events that hit their servers, and the rest throw an error.

-If you want to prevent some of your events from being passed to Intercom and thus prevent the error, you can filter out Intercom in those events using the [Selecting Destinations](https://segment.com/docs/guides/best-practices/should-i-instrument-data-collection-on-the-client-or-server/#selecting-destinations) feature available on all of our libraries.
+If you want to prevent some of your events from being passed to Intercom and thus prevent the error, you can filter out Intercom in those events using the [Selecting Destinations](https://segment.com/docs/guides/best-practices/should-i-instrument-data-collection-on-the-client-or-server/#selecting-destinations) feature available on all of Segment's libraries.

 ## Using Intercom with Personas